menu

 Pixley is a very small town located in the state of California.
 With a population of 3,828 people and just one neighborhood, Pixley is the 563rd largest community in California.

-Because occupations involving physical labor dominate the local economy, Pixley is generally considered to be a blue-collar town.
-59.85% of the Pixley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pixley is a blue-collar town, with 59.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pixley is a town of farmers, fishers, or foresters, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Pixley who work in farm management occupations (26.13%), healthcare suport services (8.67%), and office and administrative support (7.84%).

 Pixley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.